innopolis-devops/labs/README.md

 * Builds the app
 * Pushes to my DockerHub

-Also, the Dart app CI should run only if there are changes in the `app_dart` folder
+Also, the Dart app CI runs only if there are changes in the `app_dart` folder

 ## Contact